kkire245/KCorp-Enterprise-Homelab/02-Active-Directory/group-policy-and-client-join.md

 I set DNS manually to the DC rather than leaving it on automatic, since a domain-joined client depends on AD-integrated DNS to locate the domain controller (SRV records, etc.).
 Public DNS servers have no knowledge of `kcorp.local` and domain join would fail without this.

 ## How I Tested It — and What Went Wrong Along the Way
-Initial testing showed only User Configuration GPOs (Desktop-Restriction, Mapped-Drive) applying — Password-Policy was missing entirely from `gpresult /r` output, even though it appeared correctly linked and enabled.
+Initial testing showed only User Configuration GPOs (Desktop-Restriction, Mapped-Drive).
+Applying Password-Policy was missing entirely from `gpresult /r` output, even though it appeared correctly linked and enabled.

 **Root cause #1 — default container placement:** When a machine is joined to a domain, its computer object lands in the built-in **Computers** container by default, not in any custom OU, even though `KCorp-Computers` already existed.
 Since no GPOs were linked to the default Computers container, Computer Configuration settings (like the password policy) had nowhere to apply from.
 I fixed it by manually moving `KCORP-CLIENT01` into the `KCorp-Computers` OU and linking `KCorp-Password-Policy` there directly.